MPRAhub/MPRAbase/README.md

 ### Local

 To run a local instance of iSEE MPRAbase, users can hit the ground running with the MPRAbase Docker container.
-We even have a bash script for you called **run-local-MPRAbase.py**, with an example command below.
+We even have a Python script for you called **run-local-MPRAbase.py**, with an example command below.

 ```bash
 cd MPRAbase